Democrats announce formal impeachment inquiry into Donald Trump | DW | 24.09.2019

 Top House Democrat Nancy Pelosi has announced the start of a formal impeachment inquiry of Donald Trump.
 The move follows claims that he pressured Ukraine's leader into investigating political rival Joe Biden.

 House Speaker Nancy Pelosi announced on Tuesday a formal impeachment inquiry into US President Donald Trump.
-It represents the first move in a process that could remove the president from office.
+The move represents the first step in a process that could remove the president from office, and is sure to heighten partisanship ahead of the 2020 election.

 "The actions of the Trump presidency revealed the dishonorable facts of the president's betrayal of his oath of office, betrayal of our national security, and betrayal of the integrity of our elections," she said in a televised address.